 What else should you know?
 A small, historic and picturesque town located approximately 40 miles west of Munich may be an unlikely place for a top-flight club, but hard work and team spirit have kept them in the Bundesliga ever since they earned promotion to the top division at the end of the 2010/11 season.

-That record has looked precarious at times in the current campaign, with Augsburg just five points above the relegation zone going into Matchday 26.
-Head coach Heiko Herrlich is yet to take charge of a competitive game since replacing Martin Schmidt in the hotseat in early March, but will be looking to striker Florian Niederlechner to continue his fine form – the 29-year-old has 11 goals and six assists in 2019/20 – to stay clear of the bottom three.
+That record looked precarious at times in their most recent campaign, with Augsburg finishing five points above the relegation zone.
+But head coach Heiko Herrlich kept them afloat after replacing Martin Schmidt in the hotseat in early March, with striker Florian Niederlechner hitting 13 goals and laying on six assists in 2019/20 – as Augsburg steered clear of the bottom three.

 Nickname: Die Werkself (The Factory 11)